theochem/cardboardlint/README.rst

 - Development version (upcoming 1.2.0)

-  - Added support for fixers, initially only for the whitespace and header linters.
+  - Added support for fixers.
+The following liners can also fix problems: header, whitespace, autopep8, yapf, black.
+The latter three are new.
   - Removed some Python-2 compatibility code.
+  - Replace nosetests by pytest.
-  - Add more context to README
+  - Add more context to README.

 - Version 1.1.0 April 3, 2019